Pieli/softtest_lab_3/jabref-GroupTreeNodeTest/answers.md

         5. toString() method
         6. isSameGroupAs() method

-        That's why 6 new tests have been added to the new GroupTreeNodeeTest.java.
+        That's why 6 new tests have been added to the new GroupTreeNodeeTest.java to increase coverage.